AIgen-Solutions-s-r-l/resume-parser-service/README.md

 ---

-Feel free to modify this template to better fit your project and organization needs.
+Feel free to modify this template to fit your project and organization needs.
 Let me know if you have any questions or need further assistance!